Eyitayo Ogunmola: Career

-After Ogunmola graduated from the University in Nigeria, he struggled to get a job for at least two years.
+After Ogunmola graduated from the University of Nigeria, he struggled to get a job for at least two years.
 During this time, he says he felt there was more to his life.
 In his attempt to make a difference with his life during this period, he realised that the situation was not peculiar to him alone, as several other young people were facing a similar challenge.
 This inspired him to begin to find means to help these demography of people.
 He began to work with universities to help young people develop project management skills.
 He also contacted a number of businesses to try and understand the skills and competencies they looked for from Nigerian graduates, and began to develop the company’s engagement and value proposition around these skills.
 This was the birth of Utiva.

 The more he helped people, he wasn't still satisfied with his reach, as statistics revealed to him there were several hundreds of people scattered around Africa in need of what he was doing.
 This is what led to him launching Utiva in October 2018, with the objective of helping Africans learn premium technology skills, and leverage technology to help employers around the world find the best talents.
 As a young product manager, Eyitayo moved to the United States in 2015 to join Creative Associates International as a product manager, working at the Creative and later joined Afrissance in 2017 as a Vice President.

 He was nominated for the Prize for Education at Future Awards Africa 2019.
 He is a 2015 Atlas Corps fellow and a mentor of the Tony Elumelu Foundation Program.
 In 2019, Eyitayo was made a fellow of the Global Good fund.
 He is also a Chevening alumnus.
 Eyitayo is a web3 evangelist.

 His company, Utiva, has been accredited in the United Kingdom as an education and learning platform.
 He kick-started a project tagged, “EyiEko Project”, which is set to empower 10,000 young Nigerians with access to tech skill acquisition and also endow 5000 widows with 500 microfinancing support.